Creative Industries (English, Media, Music, Drama and Writing)

 Key Information

-If communication is your thing and you’re into how humans use words, stories and images to express their ideas then an English, media, drama and writing pathway could be for you.
+If communication is your thing and you’re into how humans use words, stories and images to express their ideas then an English, media, music, drama and writing pathway could be for you.

 Key information